pforret/splashmark/README.md

 Download unsplash pics and
 * resize
 * crop
-* add graphic affects (blur/monochrome/darken/...)
+* add visual FX (blur/monochrome/darken/median/grain...)
 * add attribution (by saving it as EXIF/IPTC meta data)
 * add watermarks (Unsplash URL or other)